YangHuNU/EC601_Mini_Project_GR15/Sample_Output_Tweets/Tweet_Out.md

 # Tweet output
+    Tweet output with keyword "#Juul"

 ## What are these output?
     Each file contains one twitter feed obtained from [API.search](https://tweepy.readthedocs.io/en/latest/api.html) by keyword.
+There are twenty tweets each stored in a .txt file.

 ## What are they for?
     They are going to be sent for sentiment analysis with Google API.

-***Note: these four files are just sample outputs.
-In fact, with our code written down, 20 tweets will be obtained; it will generate 20 ".txt" files. ***
+***For each keyword search there are 20 .txt files generated, although the code, twitterAPI.py, extracts 100 tweets from Twitter each time***